Generic name: guaifenesin, hydrocodone, and pseudoephedrine [ gwye-FEN-e-sin, HYE-droe-KOE-done, SOO-doe-ee-FED-rin ]

-Brand name: Entex HC, Hycofenix, Su-Tuss HD Elixir
+Brand names: Entex HC, Hycofenix, Su-Tuss HD Elixir

 Drug class: Upper respiratory combinations